bespinian/blog/content/posts/git-the-important-parts/index.md

 git rebase -i --root
 ```

 We specify the option `--root` to tell Git to show us the whole history for rebasing.
-This opens our favorite text editor with the Git history and allows us to mark certain commits with an `s` for squashing:
+This opens our favorite text editor with the Git history and allows us to mark certain commits with a `s` for squashing:

 ```shell
 pick a1b8fc5 Add information on planet Mercury